Zhu Gaosui

-Zhu Gaosui (19 January 1383 – 5 October 1431) was a prince of the Ming dynasty.
-He was the third son of the Yongle Emperor and an ally of his second brother, Zhu Gaoxu, who was the rival to their eldest brother, Zhu Gaochi, in the power struggle over succession.
+Zhu Gaosui (19 January 1383 – 2 October 1431) was a prince of the Ming dynasty of China.
+He was the third son of the Yongle Emperor and Empress Xu.

+Biography

-Zhu Gaosui was born on 19 January 1383, as the third son of Zhu Di, who was then the Prince of Yan based in Beijing, and his primary consort, Lady Xu.
-He was known to possess mediocre character and abilities.
-Along with his older brother Zhu Gaoxu, he took part in military campaigns during the civil war of 1399–1402, which ultimately led to his father's ascension to the throne as the emperor of the Ming dynasty.
-In 1404, he was bestowed with the title of Prince of Zhao.
-Later, in 1405, he was entrusted with military command in Beijing.
+Zhu Gaosui was born on 19 January 1383, as the third son of Zhu Di, Prince of Yan, and his wife Lady Xu.
+Zhu Di was the fourth son of the Hongwu Emperor, the founder of China's Ming dynasty.
+Zhu Gaosui had two elder brothers, Zhu Gaochi and Zhu Gaoxu, and a younger brother Zhu Gaoxi.
+Zhu Gaoxi died in infancy.
+Zhu Gaosui was known to possess mediocre character and abilities.
+Along with Zhu Gaoxu, he took part in military campaigns during the civil war of 1399–1402, which ultimately led to his father's ascension to the throne as the Yongle Emperor.
+In 1404, he was bestowed with the title of Prince of Zhao and resided in Beijing.
+Later, in 1405, he was entrusted with military command in the city.

-In 1426, Zhu Gaosui became involved in a rebellion led by his elder brother, Zhu Gaoxu, against their nephew, the Xuande Emperor.
+In 1426, Zhu Gaosui became involved in a rebellion led by Zhu Gaoxu against their nephew, the Xuande Emperor, who was the eldest son and successor of their elder brother.
 Despite his involvement, he was not punished in the interest of maintaining stability within the state.
-He died in 1431, and his title of Prince of Zhao was inherited by his second son, Zhu Zhanque (1413–1455), as his eldest son, Zhu Zhanba (1411–1427), had died a few years earlier.
+He died on 2 October 1431, and his title of Prince of Zhao was inherited by his second son, Zhu Zhanque (1413–1455), as his eldest son, Zhu Zhanba (1411–1427), had died a few years earlier.
 His third and youngest son, born in early 1413, died in infancy.